tuanway/servoyMailMerge/README.md

 }
 ```

 The utility will look for any mail merge fields in selected file and replace them with the chosen value.
-User has the option to return just the string or open as an html file.
+User also has the option to open the html file in a browser for quick view.

 #Images
 There is rudimentary support for images in this build.